-In 41 pages, Movable Scaffolding Systems (MSS): Introduction illustrates span-by-span casting with MSS through comparisons with the other construction methods for medium-span prestressed-concrete bridges.
-It explores one-phase casting of box girders and ribbed slabs with double-T section and two-phase casting of box girders with and without first-phase post-tensioning.
-It also discusses multi-phase casting of wide box girders combining in-place precasting of pier tables, two-phase casting with MSS of the central box core, and segmental casting of the side wings with forming carriages rolling on the central core.
+In 41 pages, Movable Scaffolding Systems (MSS): Introduction introduces span-by-span casting with MSS through comparisons with alternate construction methods for medium-span prestressed-concrete bridges.
+It explores one-phase casting of box girders and ribbed slabs and two-phase casting with and without first-phase post-tensioning.
+It also discusses multi-phase casting of wide box girders by combining in-place precasting of pier tables, two-phase MSS casting of the central box core, and segmental casting of the side wings with forming carriages rolling over the central core.

-For each span casting method, the eManual explores the prefabrication techniques for the rebar cage and their impacts on the span cycle time, the filling sequences for the casting cell, the design of post-tensioning, and staged application of post-tensioning to control structure-equipment interaction.
+For each span casting method, the eManual explores cage prefabrication and its impacts on the span cycle time, the filling sequences for the casting cell, the design of deck post-tensioning, and staged application of post-tensioning to control structure-equipment interaction.

 With extensive illustrations, the eManual introduces the different types of MSS and provides exhaustive guidance on the choice of the most appropriate type.
-It also explains how to design bridge piers, abutments and superstructures for effective use of MSS technology in relation to the staged casting process selected for the span.
+It also explains how to design bridge piers, abutments and superstructures for effective use of MSS in relation to the selected staged casting process.

 Dr. Rosignoli’s course on Movable Scaffolding Systems (1 day, on-demand in the offices of bridge owners, designers and constructors) explores the use of MSS for span-by-span and balanced cantilever construction of prestressed-concrete bridges.
 You will learn under which circumstances is span-by-span casting a competitive alternative to incremental launching and precast segmental construction, will compare the use of telescopic MSS for balanced cantilever bridges with in-place casting with form travelers, and will explore bridge design and detailing for effective use of MSS.